Fast Skincare Treatments Brides Need to Know About

-Thanks to its collagen- and elastin-building capabilities, prescription vitamin A smoothes fine lines and fades sun damage, and it's been used for years to treat teenage acne.
+Thanks to its collagen- and elastin-building capabilities, prescription vitamin A smoothes fine lines and fades sun damage, and it's been used for years to treat teenage and adult acne, alike.
 It can cause some peeling and dryness, so apply it every other night to build your skin's tolerance.
-Or, try over-the-counter versions, which contain lower percentages of retinol and are gentler to sensitive skin.

 Got a cystic blemish?
 Dermatologists can "quickly inject it with a diluted steroid so it disappears in a day or two," says Joel Schlessinger, a dermatologist in Omaha, Nebraska.
 If you can't make it to the derm, try applying an over-the-counter 5- or 10-percent benzoyl peroxide cream directly to the blemish twice a day.
 Studies show it's just as effective.

 A small Botox injection can quickly smooth out wrinkles.
-A lesser-known Botox use -- but one good for brides -- is its ability to stop excessive perspiration.
+A lesser-known Botox use—but a good one for brides—might suprse you: It can actually stop excessive perspiration.
 When injected into the underarm, it temporarily blocks the chemical signals that cause sweating.

-This form of exfoliation gets much deeper than your typical scrub -- and does so in an even fashion.
-It uses aluminum particles and a suction wand to gently even out bumpy texture, unclog pores, and remove discoloration.
+This form of exfoliation gets much deeper than your typical scrub—and does so in an even fashion.
+It uses aluminum particles and a suction wand to gently even out bumpy texture, unclog pores, and reduce discoloration.